zik-uralov/daily-jokes/joke_history.md

 - 2025-12-06 22:24:53: Unix is user friendly.
 It’s just selective about who its friends are. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-12-06 22:44:54: Why doesn't the Chimney-Sweep call out sick from work?
 Because he's used to working with a flue. (source: https://icanhazdadjoke.com/)
 - 2025-12-07 01:05:26: A reporter asked Chuck Norris if he considered himself a 2nd rate actor or a 3rd rate actor?
 Chuck asked the reporter if he preferred a fractured skull or a ruptured spleen. (source: https://api.chucknorris.io/jokes/random)
+- 2025-12-07 01:25:28: I have these weird muscle spasms in my gluteus maximus.
+I figured out from my doctor that everything was alright:
+He said "Weird flex, butt okay." (source: https://v2.jokeapi.dev/joke/Any?type=single)